14 min read

 How does range anxiety work on a long EV road trip?

 This road trip had two challenges.
 One was the smallish battery size in the Buzz.
-It's only got about 86kW of working storage (it probably should come with a 120kW battery) and since the car is shaped like a giant brick and it seats 6-7 people, it's not super efficient.
-The most range you can expect on the best day is 235 miles, but when you road trip, you generally operate between 80% charge down to about 30% charge.
-With that in mind, your actual drivable range is closer to half of the max, or roughly 100-125 miles per segment.
+It's only got 91kW of storage (it probably should come with a 120kW battery) and since the car is shaped like a giant brick and it seats 6 to 7 people, it's not super efficient.
+The most range you can expect on the best day is 235 miles, but when you road trip, you generally drive while you have between an 80% charge to about 30% charge remaining.
+The charge time from 80-100% is generally so slow it can double your charge time so you don't do it (and it can damage batteries long-term).
+Plus, EVs are more efficient in city driving with lots of chances to recapture energy during stop and go traffic, but on a highway going 70-80mph by yourself you don't get anywhere near peak efficiency.

 The next problem was it was winter, but thankfully it's been mostly warm on the west coast with tropical systems that aren't bringing much snow.
 Still, much of the New Mexico to Utah section hovered around freezing temps at night and that cut total range down by another 10+%.